The connectivity carcass of a vertex subset in a graph: both odd and even case: Introduction

 Let us consider the quotient graph of $G$ induced by all $S$-mincuts.
 Let us denote it by ${\cal F}$.
 It follows from the construction that any two vertices from $S$ are mapped to the same vertex in ${\cal F}$ if there is no $S$-mincut that separates them.
 The following is a natural classification of the vertices of ${\cal F}$.
 A vertex in ${\cal F}$ is called a $S$-unit if it contains at least one vertex from $S$, otherwise it is called a non-$S$-unit.
 Unfortunately, unlike a strip storing all $(s,t)$-mincuts, apparently ${\cal F}$ does not seem to possess any special structure for characterizing all $S$-mincuts.

 Observe that each $S$-mincut, by definition, partitions set $S$ into two non-empty subsets.
-Dinitz and Vainshtein note (and credit D. Naor and Westbrook \cite{Westbrook93}) that there exists an ${\mathcal O}(|S|)$ size $t$-cactus ${\cal H}$ satisfying the following properties.
-Each node of ${\cal H}$ stores a (possibly empty) subset of distinct vertices from $S$.
+Dinitz and Vainshtein note (and credit D. Naor and Westbrook \cite{Westbrook93}) that there exists a $t$-cactus ${\cal H}$ storing the vertices of $S$ as follows.
+Each node of ${\cal H}$ stores a (possibly empty) subset of vertices from $S$.
+This $t$-cactus has ${\mathcal O}(|S|)$ size, and it satisfies the following property.
 For each $S$-mincut, the corresponding partition of $S$ is defined by at least one minimal cut in ${\cal H}$, and vice versa.
 Figure \ref{fig:flesh-and-cactus-overview}($ii$) represents the $t$-cactus ${\cal H}$ for the graph shown in Figure \ref{fig:flesh-and-cactus-overview}($i$).
 For the sake of simplicity, each pair of vertices belonging to $S$ is separated by at least one $S$-mincut in $G$.
 Observe that there may be multiple $S$-mincuts that partition $S$ in the same way, and ${\cal H}$ does not provide any way to distinguish them.
 As an example, there is a minimal cut in ${\cal H}$, shown using a black dotted line in Figure \ref{fig:flesh-and-cactus-overview}($ii$), that separates $s_1$ from the rest of the vertices of set $S$.
 However, there are 4 $S$-mincuts in $G$, shown using dotted curves of different colors, that keep $s_1$ on one side and the remaining vertices of set $S$ on the other side.
 So ${\cal H}$, by itself, is not adequate for storing and characterizing all $S$-mincuts.
-It should not appear surprising since ${\cal H}$ does not provide {\em any} information about the the vertices belonging to set $V\backslash S$.
+It should not appear surprising since ${\cal H}$ does not provide {\em any} information about the vertices belonging to set $V\backslash S$.